smurfix/sqlmix/README.rst

 (i.e., committed or rolled back) from that thread.

 Beware of database deadlocks.
 There is no (semi-)automatic retrying mechanism.
-(TODO: There should be.)
+(TODO: There probably should be.)

 ---------
 Copyright